 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 My migraine light sensitivity is rather legendary.
 Everyone from my family, friends and even this migraine community has heard me talk about or has read what I have written about it.
 During bad attacks it seems as if the sun is loud and not just exceedingly bright.
 I love a dark cave of a room during an attack more than anywhere else.
 It is my safe place.

-When I was approached by the Allay company to test the new Lamp for migraine in exchange for my feedback, I was excited to give it a try.
+When I was approached by the Allay company and gifted the new Lamp for migraine in exchange for my feedback, I was excited to give it a try.
 This is yet another tool that we can add to our toolbox to fight migraine attacks.
 I spoke with Dr. Rami Burstein, professor of anesthesia and neuroscience at Harvard Medical School and vice chair of Anesthesia, Critical Care and Pain Medicine at Beth Israel Deaconess Medical Center in Boston who explained the history behind the Allay Lamp and its correct use.

 Different Wavelengths of Light